 Amadeo Carvalho

 Amadeo Carvalho (b.
-1985, São Vicente, Cape Verde) is an artist whose journey reflects a continuous search for identity, belonging, and expression.
-Raised in the streets of Cova, Monte Sossego, he began drawing at a young age, unknowingly sketching the path that would define his future.
+1985, São Vicente, Cape Verde) is a multidisciplinary artist whose work reflects a profound inquiry into identity, migration, memory, and self-reinvention.
+Raised in the streets of Cova, Monte Sossego, his passion for drawing began early — instinctive sketches that would, unknowingly, outline the contours of his future as a visual storyteller.

-After emigrating to Portugal, it was at Seomara da Costa Primo Secondary School, under the guidance of artist Mário Rita, that his talent was first formally acknowledged.
-Amadeo explored design and later immersed himself in music, performing for eight years as the DJ The Grooveman.
-However, it was fatherhood and a life-altering accident that redirected him back to painting — encouraged by his partner, Érica Silva, who played a crucial role in reigniting his creative fire.
+After emigrating to Portugal, Amadeo’s creative potential was first recognised at Seomara da Costa Primo Secondary School under the mentorship of artist Mário Rita.
+Though initially pursuing design and later music — performing for eight years under the name DJ The Grooveman — it was fatherhood and a life-altering accident that redirected him back to painting.
+Encouraged by his partner Érica Silva, he reclaimed painting as a vital mode of healing and reconnection.

 FROM OUR BLOGUE